 Problems that Digital Nomads Have When Working Remotely

-The life of a digital nomad sounds amazing doesn’t it?
+The life of a digital nomad sounds amazing, doesn’t it?
 You can just picture yourself sitting in a tropical paradise, working on your laptop with the sound of the ocean in the background, perhaps a cocktail in hand, as the sun beams down on you.

-Time zones and travelling can cause issues
+Time zones and traveling can cause issues

 Add in times when you won’t have Internet access such as during a journey, and unforeseeable events such as the wifi in your accommodation being inaccessible and you could end up feeling very stressed out with your digital nomad lifestyle.

 In a recent survey of remote workers, 57.36% stated that their workload had increased since they began working remotely.
 You may find you spend so much time working, you aren’t properly able to appreciate your destinations.

 It can be a lonely life

-Working alone and indeed travelling alone isn’t something that everyone will enjoy.
+Working alone and indeed traveling alone isn’t something that everyone will enjoy.
 Working on your own in another country, with no colleagues to bounce ideas off or just vent your frustrations to, can be quite isolating, regardless of where you are.

 You need to manage your finances well

 It’s wise to have an emergency fund in case you fail to find work or a client doesn’t pay up.
 You don’t want to end up stuck overseas with no money to pay for accommodation or a ticket back home.